 For many therapists in Thailand this is nothing more than a relatively well paid job which can be learned fairly quickly.

 For them it has little to do with a calling, a passion, a sincere desire to help people, and a love for healing arts.
 It is just a job, and it shows in their sessions.

 There are definitely very qualified, intuitive and expert Thai Massage therapists in Thailand, but compared to the sheer number of therapists, they are quite a small minority.

 They can be hard to find unless you stick around long enough to explore, get tips from other long time residents and track down the really good ones.

 What Makes the THAI HEALING MASSAGE system unique?

-Thai Healing Massage is the answer to the issues mentioned above.
-We started to look at the strengths and weaknesses of typical traditional Thai Massage as it is done by the average practitioner.
+We built Thai Healing Massage as the answer to the issues mentioned above.
+We looked at the strengths and weaknesses of typical traditional Thai Massage as it is done by the average practitioner.

-Then we gradually worked on improving all the weaker areas by including either my own modified techniques, or techniques from other massage and therapy styles.
+Then we gradually worked on improving all the weaker areas by including either our own modified techniques, or techniques from other massage and therapy styles.

-Next we made all the courses available in an interactive and instructor supported online training format, so that students from all around the globe could have access to excellent Thai Massage training.
+Next we made all our 20 courses available in an interactive and instructor supported online training format, so that students from all around the globe could have access to excellent Thai Massage training.